zeroxv6/kotlin-mls/README.md

 - **Rust Layer**: Core MLS implementation using OpenMLS
 - **UniFFI**: Automatic Kotlin bindings generation
 - **Android Library**: Kotlin wrapper with Android-friendly API

+## Security Warning

+This library has not undergone a formal security audit.
+While care has been taken to implement the MLS protocol correctly and securely, it may contain undiscovered vulnerabilities.
+If you plan to use this library in a production or security-critical context, proceed with caution and consider conducting an independent security review.

 ## License